How the non-metricity of the connection arises naturally in the classical theory of gravity: Derivation of the universal affine formulation of General Relativity Theory from the purely metric formulation

-Unfortunately, above formula is not yet fully satisfactory because the~metric $g$ appears here in a double role: as a control parameter ($\delta g_{\mu\nu})$ and as the~response parameter ($\pi_{\lambda}^{\ \mu\nu\kappa} $).
-Mathematically, this means that the~underlying symplectic structure is degenerate: some combinations of the~"momenta" $\pi^{\mu\nu}$ (response) are equal to some combinations of the~"configuration" $g_{\mu\nu}$ (control).
-Now, we are going to reduce this degeneracy, rewriting the~formula in terms of independent parameters.
-First, we rewrite the~term $\partial_{\kappa} \left( {\cal R}^{\mu\nu\kappa}\, \delta g_{\mu\nu}\right)$ according to following lemma: \begin{lemma} The~following identity holds:
+Unfortunately, above formulae are not yet fully satisfactory because the metric $g$ appears here in a double role: as a control parameter ($\delta g_{\mu\nu})$ and as the response parameter ($\pi_{\lambda}^{\ \mu\nu\kappa} $).
+Mathematically, this means that the underlying symplectic structure is degenerate: some combinations of the “momenta” $\pi^{\mu\nu}$ (response) are equal to some combinations of the “configuration” $g_{\mu\nu}$ (control).
+Now, we are going to reduce this degeneracy, rewriting the formula in terms of independent parameters.
+First, we rewrite the term $\partial_{\kappa} \left( {\cal R}^{\mu\nu\kappa}\, \delta g_{\mu\nu}\right)$ according to the following lemma: \begin{lemma} The following identity holds:

 where